Explore our campus virtually: view the interactive map.

 Guild Hall: Constructed in 1984-85 by Edward Larrabee Barnes, the Eugenia Chase Guild Hall houses the undergraduate deans office, the registrar's office, student activities, international programs, student access services, and residential life.
 Address: 780 New Gulph Rd.

-Health Center: Constructed in 1912-13 by Winsor Soule & Lockwood de Forest, with Day Bros. & Klauder, the Health Center underwent interior alterations in by Thomas & Martin in 1940, and exterior alterations by Martin Stewart & Noble in 1958.
+Health and Wellness Center: Constructed in 1912-13 by Winsor Soule & Lockwood de Forest, with Day Bros. & Klauder, the Health and Wellness Center underwent interior alterations in by Thomas & Martin in 1940, and exterior alterations by Martin Stewart & Noble in 1958.
 Address: 712 New Gulph Rd.

 Marion Edwards Park Science Building: Constructed in 1937-38 by Thomas & Martin, Park Science houses the Collier Science Library.
 Address: 906 New Gulph Rd.